chankruze/TL-WR841N-v11/compiling/Compile-Vanilla.md

    - `make download` (download all dependency source files before final make, enables multi-core compilation)
    - `make` / `make world` or (make -jx)
    - **if build failed ...**
-        - run `make -j1 V=s` (build OpenWRT with console logging,one job ata a time & can see where build failed.).
+        - run `make -j1 V=s` (build OpenWRT with console logging,one job ata a time & can see where build failed.)
+## Totally Automate
+   - Skip all manual work by executing `Build-Vanilla.sh`
+	- It will clone source,update&install feed,manu config and defconfig,download packages as well as start the build process.

 ## Troubleshooting
 - ### *-factory.bin and *-sysupgrade.bin images for my device do not get generated
   When you execute make to build an OpenWRT image for your device, both a sysupgrade and a factory image should be generated for every board that is linked to the device profile that you have selected via make config or make menuconfig.